 This gives the result 0.242414198.

-Further information and examples of the Excel Poisson.Dist function can be found on the Microsoft Office website.
+Further information and examples of the Excel Poisson.Dist function are provided on the Microsoft Office website.